Doctoral Program Applicants

 Graduate Record Examination (GRE)

-Doctoral program applicants must provide current, official results of scores earned on the GRE General Test (verbal reasoning, quantitative reasoning, and analytical writing).
+Select doctoral programs require applicants to provide current, official results of scores earned on the GRE General Test (verbal reasoning, quantitative reasoning, and analytical writing).
 Score reports must be sent directly from the Educational Testing Service (ETS) agency to us; the UMB Graduate School’s institution code for the GRE is # 5848.

 *Physical Rehabilitation Science PhD program applicants who currently hold PT licensure in the United States are not required to submit GRE scores.